WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/petnames.md

-But Petnames go further: participants may introduce other participants to each other or ask about one another (including asking semi-centralized "oracles" or directories of information...  the "Yellow Book" is always something you can consult, if you want to).
+But Petnames go further: participants may introduce other participants to each other or ask about one another (including asking semi-centralized "oracles" or directories of information).
 These names may be recognized and recorded, but Petnames systems remember history about how names come to be known.
 Critically, petname-using systems do (and even must) display names